nickwu78/cfa-pongbot/README.md

 ## Pongbot understands:

-* game - fetches the last game played from /api/games and displays it in the slack message.
+* "won", "last", "lost" - fetches the last game played from /api/v1/games and shows who won and lost

+* "most points", "leaderboard", "top", "points" - fetches the (already sorted) list of players from /api/v1/players

 * more to come